-The High Efficiency Particulate Air, or HEPA, filter, was developed to shield scientists from radiation as they built an atomic bomb during World War II.
+The High Efficiency Particulate Air, or HEPA, filter, was developed to protect scientists from radiation as they built an atomic bomb during World War II.
 Today these filters are often used in hospitals, science labs and even homes.

-HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
+HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can catch chemicals, odors and smoke.

-Because of their high-efficiency filtration performance, HEPA filters are deep and can reduce airflow.
+Because of their high-efficiency filtration performance, HEPA filters are deep and can limit airflow.
 It’s important to ask Roy Inch & Sons Service Experts to make sure your heating and cooling system can run with one.

-Because its functional surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.
+Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

-These filters last longer too, usually between three to six months.
+These filters stay fresher longer too, usually between three to six months.

-There are a couple of electronic filtering systems you can install in your home.
+There are a couple of electronic filtering systems you can add in your home.

 An electronic air cleaner involves a high-voltage magnetic charge to capture particles.